vmware-tanzu/tanzu-dev-portal/content/tv/spring-office-hours/_index.md

 # Any content below here shows up above episode index
 ---

 Join Dan Vega and DaShaun Carter as they explore what’s new in the world of Spring.
 This is your chance to stay connected to what’s happening with the Spring Framework, related projects, and the community.
-During this live show, Dan and DaShuan will review the current news, demo a Spring related project they find interesting and answer any questions you might have.
+During this live show, Dan and DaShaun will review the current news, demo a Spring related project they find interesting and answer any questions you might have.